lintol/user-documentation/source/includes/_user_processors.md

 - Unique reference
 - Implentations - number of times the processor has been added to a data profile

-More details about an individual data processor can be viewed by clicking on [the data processor in the list].
+More details about an individual data processor can be viewed by clicking on the data processor entry in the list.

 ### Add a Data Processor

-Adding a data processor can be started by clicking on the "Add a Data Processor" button on the top right off the data processors page.
+Clicking on the "Add a Data Processor" button on the top right of the data processors page will display the new data processor page.